Woodward Writing Workshop

 Follow-up dates

-September 28 – This kick-off session is held online and includes breakouts and time for the coaches to get to know their students.
+September 26 – Kick-off session held online includes breakouts and time for the coaches to get to know their mentees.

-By Friday, October 13 – Students send 2-3 writing samples to their coach and coaches schedule sessions with their students for the following week.
+By Friday, October 11 – Participants send 2-3 writing samples to their coach and coaches schedule sessions for the following week.

-Week of October 16 - Coaches hold sessions with their students (either remotely via Skype, google hangouts, etc.)
+Week of October 14 - Coaches hold online sessions with mentees.

-By Friday, October 27 - Students send second batch of 2-3 writing samples to their coach and coaches schedule sessions with their students for the following week.
+By Friday, October 25 - Participants send second batch of 2-3 writing samples to their coach and coaches schedule sessions for the following week.

-Week of October 30 - Coaches hold sessions with their students (either remotely via Skype, google hangouts, etc.)
+Week of October 28 - Coaches hold online sessions with mentees.